Unity Resources Group

 Unity Resources Group is an American-owned private military and security consulting company headquartered in Los Angeles, USA.

 Background

 Unity Resources Group (Unity) was established in Australia in 2000 and operates across the core markets of Australia, Africa, The Americas, the Middle East, Central Asia and Europe.

 It describes itself as having a "diverse client base, spanning government, non-government and multi-national business sectors".

 With the conclusion of the war in Iraq in 2003, Unity developed the business from a small consultancy through to independently winning and managing a number of large contracts with multi-national corporates and government agencies which continue to be serviced by Unity today.

 The company is mainly staffed by Australian nationals.
 However, in 2010 most of the guard duties at the Australian embassy in Baghdad were being done by Chilean military veterans.

 Unity is a member of the International Stability Operations Association, and was a member of the Private Security Company Association of Iraq before that organisation dissolved in 2011.

+In May 2020 the company filed for incorporated status under the name Unity Resources Group, INC, which was granted.